 Be Open Minded

-Listen to other people’s opinion on what having a higher power means.
-Agreeing with everyone is not a must as you have a right to disagree but have an open mind.
-The information you receive may be of help in finding people with common interests as you and help you understand the concept of a higher power better.
+Listen to other people’s opinion on what having a higher power means, and this may help you choose a vision of a higher power that you are comfortable with.
+Agreeing with everyone is not a must, as you have a right to disagree.
+But it’s important to have an open mind.
+The information you receive may be of help in finding people with common interests, and help you better understand the concept of a higher power.

-The first step in most twelve-step programs is admitting you are an addict and how powerless over your addiction you are.
-Accepting the lack of power makes it easier to believe in a higher power.
-A higher power that has power over the things you cannot control like your addiction.
-Admitting being powerless facilitates recovery and healing, but requires a great of courage.
+The first step in most twelve-step programs is admitting you are an addict and that you are powerless over your addiction.
+Accepting the lack of power can make it easier to believe in a higher power.
+A higher power that has power over the things you cannot control, such as your addiction.
+Admitting this powerlessness can help facilitate recovery and healing, but it requires a great of courage.

 Pray and Meditate

-After admitting powerlessness and believing in a higher power, it is now time to talk.
+After admitting powerlessness and believing in a higher power, it is now time to talk to this higher power.
 You may not be seeing who you are talking to, but the important part of prayer and meditation is the engagement it gives you a higher power.
-It involves much more than talking.
-It takes listening, being still and making your mind silent.
-Find a posture that enables you to achieve peace with no distractions from cell phones, music, or TV.
-Sitting still, praying, and practicing being in the moment can make you discover yourself in ways you never thought possible.
+But this process involves much more than talking.
+It takes listening, being still, and making your mind silent.
+Sitting still, praying, and practicing mindfulness (being in the moment) can make you discover yourself in ways you never thought possible.

 Don’t Do It Alone